eirabben/dotfiles/README.md

 Tmux customization with vim-like bindings and color scheme integration.

 **Color scheme**

-The beautiful base16 theme is included in this repository.
-The default in use is base16-railscasts, but feel free to change to one of the other flavours.
+The default color scheme is Solarized, some base16 themes are also included.

 This repository currently provides color schemes for Vim and iTerm (Mac OSX).
 The terminal theme is required for the Vim theme to work properly.
 You will need to manually add the iTerm color scheme via the iTerm settings panel.

 ##Installation
-Easily install and update your dotfiles with the *install* and *update* scripts.
+Easily install and update the dotfiles using the `install.sh` script.

 **To install:**